BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

 This is a step-by-step guide to setting up a local operating system debugging environment.
 This will be similar to the **Lab Setup** section on the website for an operating system class.
 It will include those steps as well, and some of those steps will be explicitly omitted.

-This idea of this guide is to create a local environment to debug the kernel.
+The idea of this guide is to create a local environment to debug the kernel.
 This creates a nice interface for debugging the kernel.

 ## Step 1: Windows Subsystem for Linux
 WSL is Windows Subsystem for Linux.
 It allows Windows to run a linux system.